dibakash/IITM-PDSA/week_2/lecture_1.md

 - Two important parameters when measuring Algorithm performance
   - Running time, memory requirement ( space )
   - We mainly focus on time
-- Running time $t(n)$ is a function of input size
-  - interested in order of magnitude, (and number of digits for numerical problems $\log _bn$)
+- Running time $t(n)$ is a function of input size interested in the order of magnitude, (and number of digits for numerical problems $\log _bn$)
-  - Asymptotic complexity, as $n$ becomes large
-- From running time we can estimate feasible input sizes
+  - Asymptotic complexity, as $n$, becomes large.
+From the running time, we can estimate feasible input sizes
-- We focus on worst case inputs
+- We focus on worst-case inputs
   - pessimistic, but easier to calculate than average cases
-  - upper bound on worst case gives us an overall guarantee on performance
+  - upper bound on the worst case gives us an overall guarantee of performance